SilenZcience/cat_win/DOCUMENTATION.md

 Not-existing Files will be opened first and existing Ones will be able to be edited after that.
 The Editor will not save Changes automatically.
 Files will be saved with the Text Encoding defined by <a href="#encx-encx">enc=X, enc&#42889;X</a>.
-Note that ^c (Ctrl-c) is reserved for the KeyboardInterrupt meaning that it will stop the entire Program instantly.
+Note that ^D (Ctrl-D) is reserved for the KeyboardInterrupt meaning that it will stop the entire Program instantly.
 The Auto-Indendation Feature can be turned on in the Config Menu using the `editor_auto_indent` Element.
 The Indendation when using Auto-Indendation can be configured in the Config Menu (<a href="#--config---config">--config, --config</a>) using `editor_indentation`.
 The Input inside the Find Prompt (see Key Bindings) is unicode-escaped (\\n will be interpreted as an actual Newline) if the Config Option `unicode_escaped_editor_search` is set but in Case of an unicode-error the Input will simply be used literally.